gpustack/llama-box/README.md

                                   path to static lookup cache to use for lookup decoding (not updated by generation) -lcd,  --lookup-cache-dynamic FILE
-                                  path to dynamic lookup cache to use for lookup decoding (updated by generation) --pooling                pooling type for embeddings, use model default if unspecified
+                                  path to dynamic lookup cache to use for lookup decoding (updated by generation)

+server/completion/visual:

+         --visual-max-image-size N
+                                  maximum image size when completion with vision, resize if exceed, must be larger than 224 and be multiples of 14 (default: 0)

+server/embedding:

+         --pooling                pooling type for embeddings, use model default if unspecified

 server/images: